-Workshops on self-defense and sexual assault awareness are offered throughout the year by: The Sexual Assault Crisis and Safety Education Program (located in the Counseling Center), 207 Student Services, 355-8270; the Women's Resource Center, 353-1635; or the Self-Defense for Women Program at IM-Sports West, 355-5250.

-A one-credit course in women's self-defense (PES 106L) is offered regularly.
+Michigan State University provides a variety of preventive/educational activities to promote awareness of rape, acquaintance rape and other sex offenses, including: professional and peer presentations in living units, classes, co-curricular groups, orientation sessions and community sessions; written and video resources; and self-defense classes.
+These programs are developed and delivered by many University departments and student organizations.
+For example, workshops on self-defense and sexual assault awareness are offered throughout the year by the Sexual Assault Crisis and Safety Education Program (located in the Counseling Center), 207 Student Services, 355-8270; the Women's Resource Center, 353-1635; and the Self-Defense for Women Program at IM-Sports West, 355-5250.
+A onecredit course in women's self-defense (PES 106L) is also offered regularly.
+These preventive/educational activities are coordinated through the Sexual Assault Crisis and Safety Education Program.